vanekj/laravel-wedos/README.md

 2. Download `wedos.php`
 3. Place it in Laravels root folder (where `.env` and other files are located)
 4. Upload all files to your webhosting
-5. Set right permissions to folders and files (FileZilla recommended)
-   - All folders - 755
-   - All files - 644
-   - /storage - 777 (recursively for folders)
-   - /bootstrap/cache - 777
-6. Go to your website and navigate to `/wedos.php`
+5. Go to your website and navigate to `/wedos.php`
-7. Check if inputs are prefilled with values
+6. Check if inputs are prefilled with values
-8. Hit "Start"
+7. Hit "Start"
-9. If everything went successfully, you should see Laravels start screen
+8. If everything went successfully, you should see Laravels start screen

 ## License